 - Cell reception is spotty and there is no public wifi at the visitor center or anywhere else inside the park.
 Be sure to download the tour in wifi before you leave your hotel.

-- There is a picnic area inside the park near Devils Garden in case you want to pack food for a picnic lunch or dinner.
+- There is a picnic area inside the park near Devil Garden in case you want to pack food for a picnic lunch or dinner.

 - Once the tour starts, access to water will be limited, so make sure you plan ahead.
 The only potable water inside the park is found at the Visitor Center and the Devil's Garden Campground.